staticBanter/simplePass/README.md

 ## About

-simplePass is a JavaScript password generator.
+simplePass is a JavaScript password generator designed to simplify the creation of complex passwords.

 PWA Size: ~2MB